-One important element in the Galvanize program model to support the UNH master's of engineering in big data's program is the learning space, supplementing standard classrooms, where student learning takes place and where students interact with faculty, industry collaborators, and other students.
+One important element in the Galvanize program model to support the UNH masters of science in data science program is the learning space, supplementing standard classrooms, where student learning takes place and where students interact with faculty, industry collaborators, and other students.
 This is a flexible, open space, supplementing standard classrooms, where students, faculty and others can brainstorm ideas, work on projects, develop prototypes, and relax with a cup of coffee.